Political Life

 Political Life is a diary written by Chinese political scientist Wang Huning.
 The diary records Wang's personal life, political theory research, reviews of books, film, and television, as well as his thoughts on China, the world, and social issues.

 Content

-The book does not include interpretation of official political life that.
+The book does not include an interpretation of official political life.
 In the book's preface, Wang said: "The reason why I named it "Political Life" is not to refer to a political experience, but to say that as a political scholar, I have spent most of my time on my professional studies, and this study has occupied most of my life."
-He wrote in his diary "People living today often say that the our predecessors were incompetent and made China the way it is now.
+He wrote in his diary, "People living today often say that the our predecessors were incompetent and made China the way it is now.
 I hope that Chinese people in the future will not say that Chinese people today are incompetent and made China like this.
 This is my greatest wish."